 NMC Partnership Program

-Northwestern Michigan Community College (NMC) in Traverse City and CMU have a collaborative with the University Center located in Traverse City to provide a program for teacher preparation as a path for individuals in the northern Michigan area to become certified teachers at the elementary level (grades K-8).
+Northwestern Michigan College (NMC) in Traverse City and CMU have a collaborative with the University Center located in Traverse City to provide a program for teacher preparation as a path for individuals in the northern Michigan area to become certified teachers at the elementary level (grades K-8).
 This program is designed to provide NMC students with an option to take CMU course of study in order to complete a Bachelors of Science in Elementary Education with a major in Integrated Science.
 All courses for both NMC and CMU are delivered in the Traverse City area by departmental approved faculty.
 Completion of all courses and program requirements will result in the B.S. in Education degree from CMU and a recommendation for the Michigan Provisional Elementary teaching certificate.

 NMC/CMU Orientation Meeting

 Orientation is a meeting that gives you information regarding the teacher education program.
 Information regarding financial aid for both NMC and CMU, admission to teacher education requirements, information regarding your major, what courses are required and when they are offered is provided at this meeting.
 There is also information regarding legal issues, diversity requirements and the CMU/NMC website.
 Orientation gives you the opportunity to meet the staff working with the program both on the NMC Campus and CMU.
 This orientation is conducted with advisor by appointment.
 Contact Bonnie Goodman to make an appointment at (231) 995-1756.Applying to the University

 As you start the NMC/CMU Elementary Education program at Northwestern Michigan College you will also apply to CMU's off-campus programs.
 Your CMU advisor will help you determine the best time for you to apply to CMU's off campus program.
 When you are ready, you will go to

 and fill out the application.
 This is the first step to getting admitted to CMU.
 Remember this is a separate process from applying to the College of Education at CMU.